Course Waivers

 The benefit of waiving a core course is that you can tailor your curriculum to best serve your future goals and build upon concepts you have already mastered.
 Some students have chosen not to waive courses in order to have more time in class with their section.
 In addition, some alumni recommend learning core concepts from Ross faculty.
 If you do choose to waive courses, you are encouraged to replace them with electives and keep about the same number of credits as your classmates.
 Remember, waiving a course requires you to replace the lost credits with elective credits of your choosing.

-Just under 50% of the incoming class in 2023 requested to waive one or more courses.
+Just over 50% of the incoming class in 2025 requested to waive one or more courses.

 Yes, the reviewing faculty don't know how to evaluate your request without your undergraduate syllabi.
 Generally students are successful in getting a copy of their previous syllabi by contacting the supporting program office or University Registrar.